-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Tests may include: Analyses of pus, sputum, or tissueX-ray

 The best way to reduce your chances of developing actinomycosis is to prevent dental disease by practicing good dental hygiene and regularly visiting your dentist.
-You should also: Brush your teeth twice a dayFloss dailyReplace your toothbrush regularly
+You should: Brush your teeth twice a dayFloss dailyReplace your toothbrush regularly

 Actinomycosis.
 DynaMed website.
 Available at: